 Coronary artery disease (CAD) is the most common type of heart disease and happens when the arteries that supply blood to your heart muscle (the coronary arteries) become hardened and narrowed.
 A gradual blockage can result in angina.
 A sudden or severe blockage can cause a heart attack or cardiac arrest.

-- Coronary heart disease and stroke remain the number one causes of death and disability in many developed countries including New Zealand.
+- Coronary heart disease and stroke are the number one causes of death and disability in New Zealand.

 - One in 20 adults have been diagnosed with heart disease.
 That's more than 165,000 New Zealand adults.

 - Every 90 minutes a New Zealander dies from heart disease.
 Many of these deaths are premature (the person dies too early) and could be prevented.

 - You can reduce your risk by being smokefree and physically active, eating heart healthy foods, keeping to a healthy weight and having your blood pressure and cholesterol checked.